Atelier-Shiori/Shukofukurou/Readme.md

 This app is named after the owl, Shuko from Sora no Woto.

+**This is an Experimental Branch of Shukofukurou that only runs on macOS Big Sur or later**

-Requires latest SDK (macOS 11), XCode 12 or later with a 10.11 macOS Deployment Target.
+Requires latest SDK (macOS 11), XCode 12 or later with a macOS 11 macOS Deployment Target.

 iOS version of Shukofukurou is available [here](https://github.com/Atelier-Shiori/Shukofukurou-iOS), which uses mostly the same backend code.